alfredgaleno/Election_Analysis/README.md

 # Election Analysis

 ## Overview of Election Audit
 This project was aimed at auditing the election results for Congressional race in Colorado.
 In the election there were a total of 3 candidates running for office, the voters represented 3 distinct counties.
 By utilizing Python we were able to complete an audit of the results received, and verify that Diana DeGette was the winner of the election.
-We also deled deeper into how each candidate faired and which counties had the greatest turn out for the election.
+We also delved deeper into how each candidate faired and which counties had the greatest turn out for the election.

 ## Election Audit Results
 A summary of the key election metrics can be seen below: